merely-useful/py-rse/py-rse/narrative.md

 so that it can be improved upon in subsequent chapters: see `plotcounts_rank.py` for details.
-The rationale behind this approach to plotting the data is that mathematically, Zipfs Law might be written as "word frequency is proportional to 1/rank."
+The rationale behind this approach to plotting the data is that mathematically, Zipf's Law might be written as "word frequency is proportional to 1/rank."

 ### Chapter 5: Git at the command line